AdobeDocs/experience-platform.en/help/query-service/data-governance/ad-hoc-schema-labels.md

 ---
-title: Restrict Access To Ad Hoc Schema Data Fields
+title: ABAC Support for Ad Hoc Schemas
 description: An guide to restrict access to data fields in ad hoc schemas generated through Adobe Experience Platform Query Service.
 ---
-# Restrict access to ad hoc schema data fields
+# ABAC support for ad hoc schemas

 Any data that is brought into Adobe Experience Platform is encapsulated by Experience Data Model (XDM) schemas and may be subject to usage restrictions defined by your organization or by legal regulations.

-Executing a CTAS query through Query Service automatically generates an ad hoc schema.
-Since ad hoc schemas do not use standard classes and field groups, they do not inherit labels through propagation.
-As a result, it is often necessary to restrict the usage of certain fields, or datasets, of ad hoc schemas through the application of data usage labels.
+By executing a CTAS query through Query Service, an ad hoc schema is automatically generated.
+It is often necessary to restrict the usage of certain fields, or datasets, of ad hoc schemas to control access to both sensitive personal data and personally identifiable information.
+Adobe Experience Platform facilitates this access control by allowing you to label schema fields through the Platform UI using the attribute-based access control capability.

 Labels can be applied at any time, providing flexibility in how you choose to govern data.
 Although, it is best practice to label data as soon as it is ingested into Platform, or as soon as the data becomes available for use in Platform.